JasperXuEvolution/Efficient-and-multiplexed-somatic-genome-editing-with-Cas12a-mice/README.md

 ## Contact
 If you have any questions or comments, you could reach me at xhq@stanford.edu.

-## 01_Cancer model
+## Cancer model
-* Codes for analyzing Ultra-seq data for Oncogene negative tumor, PDAC and SCLC
+* Codes for analyzing Cas12a Ultra-seq data for Oncogene negative tumor, PDAC and SCLC
 * PE150 folder contains codes necessary for PE150 data (using SCLC as an example)
-* PE300 folder contains codes necessary for PE150 data
+* PE300 folder contains codes necessary for PE300 data

+## Cas12a_Efficiency
+* Codes for analyzing Cas12a Ultra-seq data for the efficiency experiment.

+## Triple_Knockout
+* Codes for analyzing Cas12a Ultra-seq data for the triple tumor suppressor knockout experiment.

-## 02_
+## Figure_Plot
-* Refer to the folder S2_QC_and_Preprocessing
-* Map clustered sgRNA to the reference.
-* Filter out barcode that does not match the clonal barcode pattern
-* QC of the data
-* An example of reference experimental setup and sgRNA information is in folder Data/Chromatin_58Q
-* For detailed steps of QC, please refer to the jupyter notebooks.

-## 3. Bootstrapping and analysis
-* Refer to the folder S3_Bootstrapping_and_Analysis
-* We used a two-step boostrapping process to estimate tumor metrics.
-* Example output is in folder Data/Chromatin_58Q
-*
-*
+* Codes for generating all the figures related Cas12a Ultra-seq experiment.